Alec Baldwin: 2021 Rust shooting

-A documentary directed by Rory Kennedy, The Trial of Alec Baldwin which follows Baldwin, the case, and trial, will have its world premiere at DOC NYC in November 2025.
-Kennedy stated in an affidavit, Baldwin did not approach or commission the project, nor did he have creative or editorial control.
-Kennedy was denied access to the resuming production of Rust after the production felt Baldwin was making the project to "exonerate" himself, with director Joel Souza declining to sit for an interview.
+The Trial of Alec Baldwin, a documentary directed by Rory Kennedy that follows Baldwin, the case, and trial, had its world premiere at DOC NYC in November 2025.
+Kennedy stated in an affidavit that Baldwin did not approach or commission the project, nor did he have creative or editorial control.
+Kennedy was denied access to the production of Rust as producers felt Baldwin was pursuing the project in order to "exonerate" himself, with director Joel Souza declining to sit for an interview.

 Political views

 Baldwin is a Democrat and endorsed Barack Obama in his two presidential campaigns.
 He serves on the board of People for the American Way.
 He is an animal rights activist and a staunch supporter of PETA, for which he has done work that includes narrating the video entitled Meet Your Meat.
 Baldwin lent his support to the Save the Manatee Club by donating his time to record several public service announcements for the group, which had contacted him following his role in "The Bonfire of the Manatees", an episode of The Simpsons in which he was the voice of a biologist working to save the endangered mammals.
 Baldwin also gave his support for Farm Sanctuary's Adopt A Turkey Project and stated, "At least 46 million turkeys suffer heartbreaking fear and pain before being killed each and every Thanksgiving..."

-In a couple of letters to The East Hampton Star in 1998, he called New York Governor George Pataki either a liar or incredibly stupid and asked whether Kenneth Star was a psychopath.
+In a couple of letters to The East Hampton Star in 1998, he called New York Governor George Pataki either a liar or incredibly stupid and asked whether Kenneth Starr was a psychopath.

 During his appearance on the comedy late night show Late Night with Conan O'Brien on December 11, 1998, eight days before President Bill Clinton was to be impeached, Baldwin gave a staged rant, meant as satire, "If we were in another country ... we would stone Henry Hyde to death and we would go to their homes and kill their wives and their children.
 We would kill their families, for what they're doing to this country."
 At the end of his rant, O'Brien pulled out an oxygen mask and put it over Baldwin's mouth to calm Baldwin down.
 Baldwin later apologized to Hyde for any misunderstanding, and the network explained that it was meant as a joke and promised not to re-run it.